mprestin77/Deploy-Nvidia-RTX-virtual-workstation-on-OCI/README.md

 ### Task 3: Install NVIDIA vGPU driver on Linux

-- Oracle Linux 8
+Oracle Linux 8

   Copy NVIDIA Linux driver NVIDIA-Linux-x86_64-xxx.xx.xx-grid.run to the provisioned compute instance.

   If you are using Oracle Linux 8.7 or later Oracle Linux image, prior to installing NVIDIA driver enable gcc-toolset-11 by running

   scl enable gcc-toolset-11 bash

   You’ll also need to disable nouveau driver that has a conflict with NVIDIA driver.
 Check if nouveau driver is loaded by running

   lsmod | grep nouveau

   If it shows nouveau driver in the output of the command, you’ll need to disable it first.
 To disable nouveau driver on Oracle Linux create the /etc/modprobe.d/blacklist-nouveau.conf file and add the content below:

   blacklist nouveau
   options nouveau modeset=0

-     Save the file and re-generate initramfs.
-     sudo dracut --force
+  Save the file and re-generate initramfs: sudo dracut --force

   After disabling the driver reboot the server sudo reboot

   Install NVIDIA vGPU driver by running:

   sudo bash ./NVIDIA-Linux-x86_64-xxx.xx.xx-vgpu-kvm.run

   Ignore warnings and hit OK to continue with the installation.

   Reboot the server
   sudo reboot